 - Boosted Severn School’s digital presence with weekly published web content

-- Balanced the informational, procedural content on the school website with stories that simultaneously show school culture and showcase the breadth of academic and extracurricular programs at Severn
+- Balanced the informational, procedural content on the school website with stories about school culture

-- Strengthened the school’s brand identity by creating an emotional connection to the Severn community
+- Strengthened the school’s brand identity through mission-focused content

-- Doubled engagement on social media platforms across the board
+- Doubled engagement across all social media platforms

-Working with the Director of Communications, I established a set of personas and content themes to shape our stories throughout the year:
+Working with the Director of Communications, I established a set of personas and content themes:

 Personas by priority: